Sighillrob/CloudEngine/README.md

 Installation
 ===============

 Clone the project.
+Create a virtualenv namespace and activate it.

+	virtualenv cloudengine-site
+	cd cloudengine-site
+	source bin/activate

 Install all the required dependencies

 	pip install -r requirements.txt